 Rozrrom nodded, but still looked dejected.
 "Yes, I suppose.
 But I can't help but feel that I made a tactical mistake by not having her here with us."

 Larrdin shrugged slightly.
-"Querulous needs the repairs she's undergoing, sir.
-Not to mention that the forces we had were sufficient for the task.
+"Querulous desperately needs the repairs she's undergoing, sir, not to mention that the forces we had were sufficient for the task.
 Also, we learned something about their tactics today, which we can apply to future battles.
 And, sir, I also needn't have to point out that fifteen of their craft were destroyed, as well as the fact that we still hold Essen IV.
-Not to mention that we ambushed them again.
-That has to reek havoc with their morale."
+Not to mention that we ambushed them again, and that has to wreak havoc with their morale."
 He smiled, a predatory one.
 "They'll spend more time looking for that spy than planning what to do with us, sir.
 You can take advantage of that."

 Rozrrom smiled, an echo of his Colonel's.
 "We'll crush them yet, Gherr.
 From outside or inside..."